 - The required repertoire should be submitted as a single video file, recorded from a single, uninterrupted camera angle.
 Accepted file formats include: MP4, MPEG, MPG, MOV, AVI, WMV, M4V, FLV, WEBM, M2V

 - No editing of either video or audio is allowed.
-The two movements should be recorded as a single take.
+The three movements should be recorded as a single take.

 - No written signs, nametags or other written material is to be visible in the video.

 - Both performers should be clearly visible in the video throughout the performance, with the trombonist as the focal point.

 - The submitted file must not contain any identifying information.
 The video file should be named: “AltoEntry.mov” (.mp4, etc.)